Serial Number Requirement For 'Ghost Guns' Starts Wednesday, Deadline To Comply In 2023, Police Say

 BALTIMORE (WJZ) — Starting Wednesday, serial numbers are required on all “ghost guns” and unfinished firearms that are sold or transferred in the state, the Maryland State Police said.

-Owners have until March 1, 2023 to have a serial number imprinted on their privately made firearm by any authorized Federal Firearms License provider.READ MORE: Baltimore Schools Without Air Conditioning Send Students Home Early Tuesday
+Owners have until March 1, 2023, to have a serial number imprinted on their privately made firearm by any authorized Federal Firearms License provider.READ MORE: Mayor Scott To Announce Lawsuit Against Leading Ghost Gun Manufacturer

 In March, the Maryland General Assembly passed a law prohibiting the sale or transfer of “ghost guns” by the start of March 2023, legislation strongly backed by Maryland Attorney General Brian Frosh.

 “As they specifically advertise, in an hour, or even less, you can have a functional handgun,” Frosh said of online “ghost gun” kits during a virtual press conference in January.
-“We can no longer tolerate the fiction that these components should not be defined as regulated firearms.”READ MORE: Baltimore Police Make More Than 100 Arrests Over Memorial Day Weekend
+“We can no longer tolerate the fiction that these components should not be defined as regulated firearms.”READ MORE: Man, 22, Charged With Murder In Deadly West Baltimore Shooting

 Baltimore Mayor Brandon Scott and Police Commissioner Michael Harrison have also been strong proponents of a ban.